 The development and commercialization of new drug products is highly competitive.
 We face competition with respect to our current product candidates, and will face competition with respect to any product candidates that we may seek to develop or commercialize in the future, from major pharmaceutical companies, specialty pharmaceutical companies and biotechnology companies worldwide.
-As discussed under "ITEM 4.
-INFORMATION ON THE COMPANY-B. Business overview-Competition," there are several licensed therapies for HAE and we are aware of a number of HAE therapies in clinical development.
+As discussed under chapter 2 of this report, there are several licensed therapies for HAE and we are aware of a number of HAE therapies in clinical development.
 Potential competitors also include academic institutions, government agencies and other public and private research organizations that conduct research, seek patent protection and establish collaborative arrangements for research, development, manufacturing and commercialization.